bnomei/kirby3-autoid/README.md

     text:
       type: textarea
     autoid:             # <-------
       type: hidden
+      translate: false
     anystructure:
       type: structure
       fields:
         text:
           type: text
         autoid:         # <-------
           type: hidden
+          translate: false
 ```

-> ALPHA: AutoID has no working custom Field yet.
+> AutoID has no working custom Field yet.
 It just uses the core `hidden`-type.
 Or use a readonly `text`.
-> BETA: Will have a custom Field to display value in panel but using `hidden` will keep on working.
+> Maybe later it will have a custom Field to display value in panel but using `hidden` will keep on working.

 ## Usage autoid()